Bruno-DaSilva/dotfiles/README.md

 9. Modify your iterm profile to use Meslo LG S DZ Regular Nerd Font Complete (not Monospaced).
 You can use any nerd font here (comes with extra symbols), but I prefer Meslo!
 10. Close/open your terminal!

-## For ubuntu gui installs
+## For Ubuntu/GUI (non-ssh'ing servers) installs
+* You'll have to install zsh without brew.
-* gnome-terminal is used instead of iterm.
+* GUI ONLY: gnome-terminal is used instead of iterm.
 For the same theme setup, use the gnome-terminal dump with:
   * `dconf load /org/gnome/terminal/legacy/profiles:/ > gnome-terminal-profiles.dconf`.
-* You'll have to install zsh without brew.
-* You'll have to install meslo nerd font without brew.
+* GUI ONLY: You'll have to install meslo nerd font without brew.
 One way is to clone the nerd-fonts repo and run `./install Meslo`.